Unit 12 Goes to Morocco!

 Matri-Archi(tecture): a collective challenging mobility and locality through digital media

-Matri-Archi(tecture) is a women-only collective that looks at urban development and spatial education on the African continent.
+Matri-Archi(tecture) is an intersectional collective, that is pro-African women, and looks at urban development and spatial education on the African continent.
 Matri-Archi is co-directed by two women of colour with architecture backgrounds who consider themselves spatial agents - Khensani de Klerk and Solange Mbanefo.
 It works with 12 young pluri-disciplinary creatives and is active in Kenya, South Africa, Nigeria, Switzerland and California.
 It publishes multi-media research via its webspace; engages in built work through projects and exhibitions, and brings its members together through live events, workshops and initiatives.

 Portmanteau 003 | Uncanny Portrait